syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 ### Loading data form with dictionary

-You can load data form with custom dictionary by manually generating items and handling read and write values.
+You can load the data form with custom dictionary by manually generating items and handling read and write values.

 #### Manually defining DataFormItem

-To create `DataFormItems` from dictionary , you need to override [GenerateDataFormItems](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItemManager~GenerateDataFormItems(PropertyDescriptorCollection,List%7BDataFormItemBase%7D).html) method.
+To create `DataFormItems` from dictionary , you should override the [GenerateDataFormItems](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItemManager~GenerateDataFormItems(PropertyDescriptorCollection,List%7BDataFormItemBase%7D).html) method.

 {% tabs %}
 {% highlight c# %}